 Step 2: X’s on one side by subtracting 3 from both sides

 Step 3: Combine like terms

 Step 6: Interpret the result

 Since x was used to fill the unknown amount of the %10 solution, we have 7.5 liters of the 10% solution, and 2.5 liters of the 30% solution to end up with 10 liters of our desired 15% solution.

 .10 (7.5) + .30(2.5) = .15(10)

 This is a true statement.

 So there you have it.
-Practice this method and mixture and solutions problems will be a walk in the park!
+Practice this method and, before you know it, solving mixture problems will be a breeze!